GoC-Spending/contracts-data-web/content/category/6_industrial_products_and_services.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$1.1B in 2021-2022 on industrial products and services contracts.
+The Government of Canada spent an estimated **\$1.1B in 2021-2022** on industrial products and services contracts.

+Across 45,861 contracts active since the start of the 2017-2018 fiscal year, 2,500 have at least one amendment (5%).
+Of contracts with amendments, the average increase in dollar value was 1037% and the average number of amendments was 1.51.
+Cumulatively these amendments represent an increase of \$1.7B over the original contract values.

+The average contract duration was 0.39 years, and the average contract value (not including contracts under \$10k) was \$232.4K.
+The longest contract was 25.02 years.
+The largest contract by value (including amendments) was \$2.9B.

 {{< /entity_summary >}}

 ## Vendors